-- Corporation: If your business is a corporation, you should contact the corporation to determine what documentation will be needed to transfer your stock to your trust.
+If your company is a corporation, you should contact the corporation.
+They can determine what documentation will be needed to transfer your stock to your trust.
 For closely held corporations without specific documentation requirements, you can transfer your stock to your trust by executing an assignment of stock.
-You should submit this document to the corporation so that new stock certificates can be issued showing that the trust owns the stock.
-As with other types of business, always check the corporate governing documents to determine if there are restrictions or other conditions on making a transfer to your trust.
+Submit this document to the corporation so that new stock certificates can be issued showing that the trust owns the stock.
+As with other types of business, always check the corporate governing documents.
+There may be restrictions or other conditions on making a transfer to your trust.

-It is important to define how the business is managed after it has been transferred to a trust.
-Management will depend on several factors, such as what kind of business is transferred and how that business was managed prior to the transfer.
+You must define how the business is managed after it has been transferred to a trust.
+Management will depend on several factors.
+These factors include the type of business being transferred and how it was managed prior to the transfer.
 In general, here are a few management considerations to keep in mind:

-- LLC: After a business interest has been transferred to a trust, the trustee will own the interest.
+The trustee will own the interest after the interest has been transferred to a trust.
 If the interest is a single-member LLC where the member runs the business and is also the trustee, the trustee would continue to run the business’s day-to-day affairs, just like prior to the transfer.
-After the member’s death, the successor trustee would manage the business unless the trust and operating agreements have specified otherwise, or the trustee has delegated their business management duties to another person.
+After the member’s death, the successor trustee would manage the business.
+This may vary if the trust and operating agreements specified otherwise, or if management duties have been delegated to another person.
 If the business interest is a multimember LLC where the member has not participated in day-to-day management decisions and such decisions have been delegated to a manager, the LLC would continue to be managed by the manager both prior to and after the member’s death.

-- Corporation: After transferring the corporate stock to the trust, the trustee, as the owner, will be entitled to vote on that stock according to the terms and conditions of the corporation’s governing documents.
+After transferring the corporate stock to the trust, the trustee, as the owner, will be entitled to vote on that stock according to the terms and conditions of the corporation’s governing documents.
 Normally, a transfer of stock to a trust will not change the corporation’s management.

-Special Note About S Corporations
+Special Note About S Corporations:

-If your business is taxed as an S corporation, there are special rules about who can own an S corporation.
-It is important to seek the advice of a qualified legal or tax professional prior to transferring ownership of your S corporation business interest to a trust.
-It may be important for your tax professional and estate planning attorney to work together to legally move your S-Corp business to your trust.
+If your company is taxed as an S corporation, there are special rules about who can own an S corporation.
+Work with a qualified legal or tax professional prior to transferring ownership of your S corporation into a trust.
+Your attorney and tax professional may need to work together to legally move your S-Corp business to your trust.